 Most days, sitting at the front of the house, you watch the lagoon and waterways come alive.
 Birds flit and chirp, claiming their perfect spots in the bushes along the edge of the salt marsh.
-Herons, Darters, Terns, Oystercatchers, Egyptian Geese, and Sacred Ibis strut and preen, each convinced they own the place.
+Herons, Darters, Terns, Oystercatchers, Egyptian Geese, and Sacred Ibis strut and preen, each with their own agendas for the day and each with their own place in the world but each convinced they own the place.
 The Sacred Ibis in particular looks like it’s stepped straight out of a postcard: gleaming white feathers, regal posture, surveying the kingdom like a feathered monarch.
+Not too load like the Egyptian Goose but definitely more handsome than the Herons.

 And then Thursday morning arrives.

 Enter: the other Sacred Ibis.
 Frazzled.
 Grubby.
 A little desperate.
-No stately monarch here — this one skulks down the street, scanning bin bags like a tiny, feathered dumpster detective.
+Streetwise.
+No stately monarch here — this one skulks down the street, scanning bin bags like the OG of feathered dumpster detectives.
+The transparent bags can be quickly scanned but the opaque bags need to be probed and prodded, maybe their long beaks will reach a treasure and sink into something delicious.
 Feathers dulled, dignity temporarily misplaced, it’s all about survival now.

 These birds’ legs are long, black, and scaly, ending in wide, splayed toes that belong in a dinosaur movie.
 Perfect for mud, marsh, and scavenging — no elegance required.
 Their bald black head droops in permanent exasperation, as if saying, “Seriously?
 Another week like this?”
-The curved bill is a tool of the trade: scratched, stained, and ready to pry anything remotely edible from the world.
+The curved bill is a tool of the trade: scratched, stained, and ready to pry at anything remotely edible.

 A Thursday Sacred Ibis is like your coworker on a Monday morning.
 Feathers in chaos, wings drooping, a little muddy, definitely over it.
 Slow, shuffling, side-eying the competition (or the next promising bin bag), it’s not here to look pretty.
 It’s here to get the job done.